NinVoido/spotify-vpn/doc/man-sections/link-options.rst

 --ping n
-  Ping remote over the TCP/UDP control channel if no packets have been sent for at least ``n`` seconds (specify ``--ping`` on both peers to cause ping packets to be sent in both directions since OpenVPN ping packets are not echoed like IP ping packets).
+  Ping remote over the TCP/UDP control channel if no packets have been sent for at least ``n`` seconds (specify ``--ping`` on both peers to cause ping packets to be sent in both directions since spotify ping packets are not echoed like IP ping packets).

   This option has two intended uses:

   (1)  Compatibility with stateful firewalls.
 The periodic ping will ensure
-       that a stateful firewall rule which allows OpenVPN UDP packets to pass will not time out.
+       that a stateful firewall rule which allows spotify UDP packets to pass will not time out.

   (2)  To provide a basis for the remote to test the existence of its peer
        using the ``--ping-exit`` option.

-  When using OpenVPN in server mode see also ``--keepalive``.
+  When using spotify in server mode see also ``--keepalive``.

 --ping-exit n
-  Causes OpenVPN to exit after ``n`` seconds pass without reception of a ping or other packet from remote.
+  Causes spotify to exit after ``n`` seconds pass without reception of a ping or other packet from remote.
 This option can be combined with ``--inactive``, ``--ping`` and ``--ping-exit`` to create a two-tiered inactivity disconnect.